Nickncb96/-Generator-iv-Pro-README/README.md

 This project is licensed under the MIT license.

 ## Contributing
 Contributions to this project are welcome!
-Please tyake a look at the repository, make your changes, and submit a pull request for review.
+Please tyake a look at the repository, make your changes, and submit a pull request.

 ## Tests
 To test the functionality of this project, you can run the automated tests by executing the command `npm test` in your terminal.